-Jerremy and Danielle Strassner and their two kids were living in what they called their starter home in Shrewsbury, MO when they inherited a long-held family property in Brentwood, MO.
+Jerremy and Danielle Strassner and their two kids were living in what they called their starter home in Shrewsbury, MO when they inherited a long-held family property.
 It was the home Jerremy's father had grown up in and had been used as a rental property for a number of years.

 "We intended someday to demolish it, and to build a house big enough to live in and take care of our parents, but then he passed away unexpectedly and so we had to decide what to with the property,” Jerremy said.

-For these reasons, Jerremy and Danielle decided to design and build a custom family home on the lot they’d inherited.
+For these reasons, Jerremy and Danielle decided to design and build a custom family home in Brentwood, MO on the lot they’d inherited.

-The Strassners had a vision for their new home as being one that could serve their family's needs now and in the future.
-The top priorities for the design and construction of their new family home In Brentwood, MO were:
+The family had a vision for their new home as being one that could serve their family's needs now and in the future.
+The top priorities for the design and construction of their family's custom home were:

-- Easy living with the kids.
-With two kids, ages 11 and 8, they wanted their home to be comfortable and spacious for their family to spend time together, but also give them space to play freely in the yard.
+- Family-Friendly Floor Plan With two kids, ages 11 and 8, they wanted their home to be comfortable and spacious for their family to spend time together, but also give them space to play freely in the yard.

-- A second living space for either their parents or relatives to stay if ever needed in the future.
+- In-Law and Guest Living A second living space for either their parents or relatives to stay if ever needed in the future.

-- Lots of natural light throughout the home.
+- Open and Airy Design The Strassners wanted lots of natural light throughout the home.

 This family home was designed with kids in mind - the eat-in kitchen and dining space that features a large island with stools.
 A popular design with many growing families, this open space allows for family time while cooking and eating meals and is not something commonly found in the four-square style homes that typify the Brentwood neighborhood.